-Date March 2024
+Date January 2025

 Written By Director of Education

-Approval Date 14 th November 2022

-Review Date January 2025
+Review Date January 2026

 Table of Contents 1.
 Purpose of this document 3 2.
 Introduction 3 3.
 Aims 4 4.
-Statutory Framework 5.
+Statutory Framework 4 5.
 Management and Delivery 5 a.
 Benchmark 1: A stable careers programme 5 b.
 Benchmark 2: Learning from career and labour market information 6 c.
 Benchmark 3: Addressing the needs of each pupil 6 d.
 Benchmark 4: Linking curriculum learning to careers 6 e.
 Benchmark 5: Encounters with employers and employees 7 f.
 Benchmark 6: Experiences of workplaces 7 g.
 Benchmark 7: Encounters with further and higher education 7 h.
 Benchmark 8: Personal guidance 8 6.
 Destination tracking 9 7.
 Information sharing 9 8.
 Roles and responsibilities 9 a.
 The responsibilities of the Board of Trustees 9 b.
 The responsibilities of the Local Committee 9 c.
 The responsibilities of the Principal 10 d.
 The responsibilities of the Careers Lead 10 e.
 The responsibilities of teaching staff 11 9.
 Evaluation of policy 11 10.
-Appendix 1 - Transition Planning Procedure in Schools and Post 16 Provision
+Appendix 1 - Transition Planning Procedure in Schools and Post 16 Provision 12